"Breach" is the culmination of Alison Saar's creative research on American rivers and their historical relationship to the lives of African Americans.

 Water imagery is woven through this exhibition.
 She is interested in exploring floods not only as a natural phenomenon; but looking at the complex interaction of social, cultural, political factors that contribute to flooding and its aftermath.

 The largest work in the exhibition Breach is a commanding figure of the same name.
-Breach (seen above and left) takes center stage.
-Measuring over 12 feet tall, the life-size nude female figure steers a raft, while balancing a tower of found objects—trunks, pots, pans, and household items—on her head.
+Breach (seen above) takes center stage.
+Measuring over 12 feet tall, the life-size female figure steers a raft, while balancing a tower of found objects—trunks, pots, pans, and household items—on her head.
 Although the objects exceed her body mass, the grace and strength in her stance defy the weight she is forced to bear.

 The artist refers again to the rivers of the underworld in the multimedia installation, Hades D.W.P.
 II (2016, above) a shelf of five illuminated glass jugs, each filled with water at varying heights.
 The jugs are etched with figurative motifs and represent the five rivers of the underworld—Lethe, Acheron, Cocytus, Phegethon, and Styx.